Marcello-Sega/pytim/docs/source/quick.rst

 Pytim: Quick Tour
 *****************

-Pytim is a package based on MDAnalysis_ for the identification and analysis of surface molecules in configuration files or in trajectories from molecular dynamics simulations.
+:doc:`Pytim <quick>` is a package based on MDAnalysis_ for the identification and analysis of surface molecules in configuration files or in trajectories from molecular dynamics simulations.

-Although MDAnalysis_ is needed to perform the interfacial analysis, you can also use Pytim on top of MDTraj_ or directly online from a simulation performed using OpenMM_.
+Although MDAnalysis_ is needed to perform the interfacial analysis, you can also use :doc:`Pytim <quick>` on top of MDTraj_ or directly online from a simulation performed using OpenMM_.
 For more information see the :doc:`Tutorials`.

 .. _MDAnalysis: http://www.mdanalysis.org/
 .. _MDTraj: http://www.mdtraj.org/